Wearing a tuxedo is a huge thing. But does wearing an affordable tuxedo make any difference in your overall appearance?

 Classic Tuxedo by Tommy Hilfiger

-This black tuxedo’s construction is wool, polyester, and spandex blend.
+This black tuxedo’s construction is a wool, polyester, and spandex blend.
 However, it only comes in black.

 The only option for the jacket collar is a notch lapel.
-It is closed by two buttons and has two side-back vents.
-The pockets are flap pockets, with a welt breast pocket.
-The jacket fills out your silhouette with some light shoulder padding.
+It is closed by two buttons and has two side vents on the back.

 The pants sport a side braid and suspender buttons.
 They also come unhemmed, so you can be sure to get them the exact length you need.